-Fresh peaches make a splash on the summer dessert table with this rosemary-spiced dry rosé syrup from Jessica Strand’s lovely new book, Small Gatherings.
+Fresh peaches make a splash on the summer dessert table with this rosemary-spiced dry rosé syrup from Jessica Strand’s book, Small Gatherings.

 2 cups dry rosé

 2 strips orange zest, about ½-inch wide and 3 inches long

 4 ripe yellow or white peaches or nectarines (about 1¼ lbs.), quartered and pitted